 Temporary incapacity for work (TIL) is a physical or mental disability that prevents an employee from doing his or her job.
 It is also one of the most common impediments on the part of the employee.
 The assessment of sickness absence is the responsibility of the attending physician, who sends a notification to the CSSA about the onset, continuation, and termination of the illness.
 The employer is informed of the employee’s illness by means of electronic access.
 The employee is obliged to comply with the regime measures (e.g., staying at the specified address at the specified time).

-During the first 14 days of sick leave, the employee is entitled to a wage replacement from the employer equal to 60 % of average earnings, but these average earnings are reduced in a similar way to the sickness benefits paid by the CSSA from the 15th day of sick leave.
-The idea of most employees that they will receive 60 % of their wages is therefore false since the average earnings on which the above 60 % is calculated are reduced by the so-called reduction thresholds.
-An employer can provide more compensation than the law requires, but there are 2 things to keep in mind.
+During the first 14 days of sick leave, the employee is entitled to wage compensation from the employer in the amount of 60% of the average earnings, but these average earnings are reduced in a similar way to the sickness benefits paid by the CSSA from the 15th day of sick leave.
+Employees usually receive 60 % of their net pay, but this percentage decreases as the employee’s pay rises since the average earnings on which the 60 % is calculated are reduced by means of so-called reduction thresholds which gradually limit the amount of compensation.
+The employer can provide more compensation than the law requires, but he has to keep 2 things in mind.
 The first is that the compensation cannot exceed the (unreduced) average earnings, and the second is that the amount exceeding the legal minimum is subject to taxation and health and social security contributions on the part of the employee.

 Finally, it should be remembered that if an employee breaches his or her duties in a particularly egregious manner, the employer may dismiss the employee.
 The employer is also entitled to reduce the statutory wage compensation or not to pay it at all in the event of a breach of the employee’s obligations.